bloominstituteoftechnology/node-api4-project/README.md

 ### Stretch Yourself

-- Research how to avoid storing passwords in plain text in your array database.
+- Research how to avoid storing passwords as is in your array database.
 - Research how to grant access to `GET /api/users` only those clients that are registered and logged in.
 - Create a front-end piece inside the project containing a register/login form and the means to display users.